 |Reversed||This installment was paid, but has been reversed, the reason is stated in the last reason code received field.||Last Reversal Date (||# of times Reversed (|

-Every installment that is being processed through FinDock is automatically assigned a GUID (Globally Unique Identifier).
-These identifiers can be used when referencing the installment in a paylink for instance.
-Of course, every installment also has a Salesforce Id, however these Id’s are hexadecimal numbers that are created in order.
-And as such, based on a single installment Id, it is possible to guess the following id’s by simply adding +1 to the Id.
-When using GUIDs this is no longer possible.
+Every installment that is processed through FinDock is automatically assigned a GUID (Globally Unique Identifier).
+These identifiers can be used when referencing the installment in a link for instance.